ABMI-Kevin/ndpc/docs/02-methods.md

 - Gather USB cables, SD cards, batteries, windsock, and tripod.
 - Follow technical setup steps for Zoom H2N, including adjusting date/time settings, battery power, memory card space, and recording settings.

-### SM4 Equipment Setup

-## Conducting the Survey Protocol

-- Arrive at survey location and follow safety instructions outlined by the point count protocol.
-- Place ARU at a fixed location, minimum 5 meters away from the observer to minimize observer sounds and maximum 20 meters away to minimize error.
-- Use a tripod or stable surface to support ARU and avoid placing it on or near a vehicle to prevent vibrations.

-### H2N Survey Deployment

-### SM4 Survey Deployment

-### Recorder Activation and Voicestamp

-- Initiate the survey by pressing the RECORD button on the ARU.
-- Speak a clear message into the recorder to serve as the voicestamp, including observer name, location (spatial coordinates or identifier), and optional date and time stamp.
-- Move 5-20 meters away from the recorder to reduce observer noise.
-- Say "START" to indicate the end of the speech-to-text recording.

-### Survey Length Adjustment

-- Adjust the survey length based on anthropogenic or geophonic conditions to ensure accurate results.

-## Data submission

 - Turn on the device using the POWER switch.
 - Press the MENU button, toggle the PLAY button up/down and then press down to select SYSTEM.